Home prices jump 17.6% in Suffolk to new high, 13% in Nassau

 Buyers could get some relief from rising prices soon, though.
 For homes that went into contract last month, the median price in Suffolk was $520,000 in August, down 3.5% from the previous month.
 In Nassau, homes went into contract last month for a median price of $650,000, down 0.76% from July, OneKey figures show.

+Now, he said, there are fewer buyers "and they're very, very picky."

+Not all sellers have caught on to the new market conditions, he said.
+Some hopeful sellers, he said, "just throw a price out there without much comparative analysis, and some get the price and some do not."

-The market remains active, with buyers signing contracts last month to buy 1,801 homes in Suffolk, up 3.6% from July, OneKey reported.
+Despite the shift in market conditions, buyers remained active, signing contracts last month to buy 1,801 homes in Suffolk, up 3.6% from July, OneKey reported.
 In Nassau, 1,438 homes went into contract last month, up 1.6% from July, listing service figures show.

+Persaud predicted that prices could fall over the next year or so, especially if lenders foreclose on large numbers of homes once New York's foreclosure moratorium ends.
+The ban on evictions and foreclosures has been extended several times over the course of the pandemic, most recently until Jan.
+15. Once that ends, he said, "I'm thinking that will drive prices down."

+Speer disagreed, saying he expects a relatively small number of homes to end up in foreclosure.
+Rising property values have given homeowners more equity that will help protect them from foreclosure, he predicted.
+"I think it's going to have very little impact on the market," he said.